Pope Francis: A Man of His Word

-Pope Francis: A Man of His Word is a 2018 documentary film produced, co-written and directed by Wim Wenders, focusing on the life and goals of Pope Francis, the 266th and current Pope and sovereign of the Vatican City State.
-A Swiss-Italian-French-German co-production, the film premiered at the 2018 Cannes Film Festival and was released in the United States on May 18, 2018.
+Pope Francis: A Man of His Word is a 2018 documentary film produced, co-written and directed by Wim Wenders, focusing on the life and goals of Pope Francis, the 266th Pope and sovereign of the Vatican City State.
+A Swiss-Italian-French-German co-production, the film premiered at the 2018 Cannes Film Festival and was released in the United States on 18 May 2018.

 Premise

-Following Pope Francis as he tries to spread his words of peace in modern times.
+Following Pope Francis as he tries to spread his words of peace in the modern era.

 During the film, Pope Francis discusses various topics as he looks directly into the camera and seems to be talking directly to the viewer.
 Interviewer (Wenders) is not in the frame due to the chosen genre of the interview - "alone with the world".
 Francis' direct speech is alternated with various documentary shots about his life (visits to prisons and hospitals, speeches, etc.).

-Cast (*non-speaking appearances)
+Cast

 Production

 Wenders said the project originated when the Vatican sent him a letter in 2014 asking him to lead a project about Pope Francis.
 While Wenders shot the interview sessions with Francis, as well as the re-enactments and everything around the city of Assisi, much of the rest of the film was stock footage from TV stations and the Vatican archives; he received final cut privilege on the project.